nathand8/layout-quickcheck/README.md

 ```

-## Run
+# Run

 ### Start Web Server
-Run a web server on port 8000 that serves files from the root of the repo.

-For convenience, a script is provided
 ```bash
 python3 src/threaded_web_server.py
 ```
+If a different web server is preferred, run the web server on port 8000 that serves files from the root of the repo.

 ### Run the Bug Finder
 ```bash